roytang/blog/content/posts/2004/10/i-vow-revenge.md

 url: /2004/10/i-vow-revenge/
 ---

-Okay, so I didn&#8217;t perform very well at the recent company bowling tournament.
-It&#8217;s quite embarassing, considering both my parents are pretty decent bowlers.
+Okay, so I didn&'t perform very well at the recent company bowling tournament.
+It&'s quite embarassing, considering both my parents are pretty decent bowlers.
 Which is why,

 **